MerosCrypto/Meros/docs/RPC/Eventual/Transactions.md

 - `hash`  (string)
 - `nonce` (int)

+### `getBalance`

+`getBalance` replies with the balance of the specified Public Key.
+It takes in one argument:
+- Hash (string)

+The result is a string of the balance.

 ### `publishClaim`

 `publishClaim` parses the serialized Claim, adds it to the local Transactions DAG, and if it's valid, publishes it.
 It takes in one argument.